Iain-Forbes/iain-forbes.github.io/CV.md

 - Working on my own initiative offering a great customer service experience.
 - Tackling complaints and queries through online chat and social media.
-Being empathetic and understanding to reach solutions to the customers problem.
+Being empathetic and understanding to reach solutions to the customers' problems.
 - Meeting and exceeding KPIs